 To tailor-make your tour or for a personalised quotation call 01943 605999.

-Day 1 - Hardwick Hall (NT) is there modeled family home of Bess of Hardwick, one of the richest and most remarkable women of Elizabethan England and stands beside the New Hall which she raised later in the 1590’s.
+Day 1 - Hardwick Hall (NT) is the remodelled family home of Bess of Hardwick, one of the richest and most remarkable women of Elizabethan England and stands beside the New Hall which she raised later in the 1590’s.
 Though the Old Hall is now roofless, visitors can still ascend four floors to view surviving decorative plasterwork, as well as the kitchen and service rooms.
 A recently installed exhibition in the West Lodge describes Bess's adventures in architecture, and how she transformed her birthplace from a medieval manor house into a luxurious Elizabethan mansion.

-Day 3 - Today is a leisurely day in and around Scarborough, England’s oldest holiday resort.
-Scarborough offers visitors wonderful fresh bracing air from the North Sea, an interesting and busy harbour, two beautiful clean and safe sandy beaches, an historic castle, superb walks and cliff top scenery, as well as traditional sea side attractions.
+Day 3 - Scarborough, England’s oldest holiday resort, offers visitors wonderful fresh bracing air from the North Sea, an interesting and busy harbour, two beautiful clean and safe sandy beaches, an historic castle, superb walks and cliff top scenery, as well as traditional sea side attractions.
 The popularity of Scarborough as a Spa began in the early 1600’s, when it is reputed a Mrs. Farrow discovered a stream of mineral water flowing from a cliff to the south of the town.
 News quickly spread about the benefits of drinking this water, the aristocracy and even Royalty came to Scarborough on annual visits to recuperate from their unhealthy lifestyle.
 The more adventurous visitors took to sea bathing, which became a fashionable pastime.
 Bathing machines were invented to protect the modesty of female bathers at a time before ‘mixed bathing’ was acceptable.
 Below the Castle is the Church of St Mary, dating from the 12th century and its grave yard is the final resting place of author Anne Bronte, who died while visiting Scarborough in 1849.
 The harbour is full of interest, with fishing vessels and yachts and the bay is backed by the Valley gardens and South Cliff gardens and a fine esplanade.

 With all packages we supply a tailor-made flyer to assist in the promotion of your group holiday, along with a booking form which provides us with all the details we require from each participant.